 David Baker FRSASA, President

 David succeeded Jack Condous OAM, FRSASA as the 33rd President of the RSASA on Sunday, October 14, 2018, at the Annual General Meeting.
-David is Vice Chair and Membership Officer at Port Community Art.
+David is also Vice Chair at Port Community Arts Centre.

 Bev Bills OAM, FRSASA, BAVA, Director